kraj011/Tangler/README.md

 # Tangler
-Tangler is a ~~joke~~ Chrome extension that uses ML to detect and divert you from phishing links.
+Tangler is a ~~joke~~ Chrome extension that uses state-of-the-art machine learning techniques to detect and divert you from phishing links.

 Built during ShellHacks 2019 at FIU.